Verbalized Algorithms: Classical Algorithms are All You Need (Mostly): Introduction

 \section{Introduction}

 Imagine receiving thousands of customer complaints and having to quickly sort them by how urgently they need support.
-Feeding such a large set of input strings blindly into an LLM is ineffective and impractical, both due to its limited context length and its limited ability to perform sorting tasks.
-LLMs provide no guarantees on the correctness of their outputs for computational reasoning tasks, such as sorting, beyond anecdotal, empirical observations that they \emph{sometimes} do.
+Feeding such a large set of input strings blindly into a transformer-based large language model (LLM) is ineffective and impractical due to various limitations.
+Examples of such limitations include limited context lengths from hardware limitation (GPU memory limit from $O(n^2)$ attentions), sequential runtime for processing a long input, deteriorating accuracy from the longer context, and its limited ability to perform the sorting task itself.
+LLMs provide no guarantees on the correctness of their outputs for computational reasoning tasks, including but not limited to sorting, beyond anecdotal, empirical observations that they \emph{sometimes} do.
+Despite recent improvements in Chain-of-Thoughts \citep{wei2022chain} and think tags \citep{guo2025deepseek}, their behavior is fundamentally an approximation of formal reasoning, and thus contains hallucinations.

+We argue that most reasoning tasks are informal representations of formal tasks for which \textbf{an efficient and well-analyzed classical algorithm already exists in the literature}, thus training a model hoping that it may learn to solve it by itself is often a reinvention of the wheel.
+For example, for sequential comparison sort, $O(n \log n)$ algorithms are asymptotically optimal, thus no algorithm can improve over it anyways --- \textbf{then why don't we just use them?}

+In addition to hardware limitations and long context issues, LLM reasoning usually does not follow a formally specified algorithm.
+Even if it does, the algorithm may be unsound, incomplete, and lack formal guarantees on time/space/optimality.
+Even if we discount these issues, autoregressive LLMs fundamentally operate sequentially.
+One could parallelize token generations (e.g., beam search or MCTS), but such task-agnostic parallelization lacks sophisticated coordinations in dedicated parallel algorithms that exploit task characteristics.

-In contrast, traditional disciplines of computer science often approach such a task using task decomposition.
-For example, a merge sort decomposes the entire sorting task into several sorting tasks over individual sublists and combines the results, where, at the limit, there is an elementary binary comparison operator that compares individual pairs of objects in the list.
-These traditional algorithms, given an accurate oracle, guarantee the correctness of their outputs and the average/worst-case runtime.
+Traditional disciplines of computer science instead approach computational tasks with \emph{task decomposition}.
+For example, a merge sort decomposes a sorting task into smaller sorting tasks and combines the results, where, at the limit, there is an elementary binary comparison over individual pairs.
+These traditional algorithms, given an accurate oracle, guarantee the correctness of their outputs and the average/worst-case runtime/memory.
+The opaqueness of LLM's reasoning prevents such an analysis.